MikelMNJ/starter-app/README.md

 # Routing

 Routing is handled with *react-router-dom*.
-The *App* is wrapped in `<BrowserRouter />` tags in *index.js* and *App.js* makes use of the `<Routes />` tag to receive all rendered route components from the `buildRoutes()` function in the routes controller.
+The *App* is wrapped in `<BrowserRouter />` tags in *index.js* and *App.js* makes use of the `<Routes />` tag to receive all rendered route components from the `makeRoutes()` function in the routes controller.

 ### Adding or editing a route
 *controllers/routesController.js* defines all routes to be rendered along with the appropriate component, and whether that route requires authentication.

 Routes are public by default.
-If a route requires authentication for access, add **authenticate** to the route object: `{ path, element, authenticate: true }`.
+If a route requires authentication for access, add **authenticate** to the route object:
 ```jsx
 // controllers/routesController.js
 const routes = [